 There are several herbal products to use depending on the condition and the severity.
-We recommend having our licensed herbal supplements for dogs and cats, Garlic & Fenugreek Tablets and Green Releaf® Tablets to hand, two of our best-selling products.
-These tablets don’t only provide itch relief for dogs, but they can used for more persistent irritation or minor infection.
+We recommend having our herbal supplements for dogs and cats, Garlic & Fenugreek Tablets and Green Releaf® Tablets to hand, two of our best-selling products.
+These tablets don’t only soothe itchy skin for dogs, but they can used for more persistent irritation or minor infection.
 They contain parsley, watercress, celery seeds, fenugreek and garlic, all of which have antibiotic and anti-inflammatory properties.
 Also, you can add fresh spinach, dandelion, parsley and watercress to the feed but remember to put it through a blender or food processor first to break it down – or use our Easy-Green Dog Supplement Powder which contains these important plants.

 3. Insect stings

 With the increased number of insects in the summer, your pet can become more likely to be stung or bitten.
 The most common is a wasp or bee sting and young dogs and cats are particularly likely to suffer from these – until they learn to keep away!
 Stings to the face, mouth and throat can be more serious than those elsewhere on the body because if the throat or airway becomes swollen it can be difficult for your pet to breath.